Deposit/Payments FAQs

 -

-How can a customer put a deposit on a bird?
+What is the process for a customer to place a deposit on a bird?

 -